-These forward-looking statements include statements of the Company's plans, objectives, expectations, estimates and intentions, which are subject to change based on various important factors (some of which are beyond the Company's control).
-The following factors, in addition to others not listed, could cause the Company's actual results to differ materially from those expressed in forward looking statements: the strength of the domestic and local economies in which the Company conducts operations, the impact of uncertainties in global economic conditions, changes in client needs and consumer spending habits, the impact of competition and technological change on the Company, the Company's ability to manage its growth effectively, including its ability to successfully integrate any business or assets which it might acquire, and currency fluctuations.
+The following factors, in addition to others not listed, could cause the Company's actual results to differ materially from those expressed in any forward looking statements made by the Company: economic and political conditions in which the Company, its suppliers or its customers operate, changes in client needs and consumer spending habits, the impact of competition and technological change on the Company, the impact of any loss of a major customer, whether through consolidation or otherwise, the Company's ability to manage its growth effectively, including its ability to successfully integrate any business or assets which it might acquire, and currency fluctuations.
 For a more detailed discussion of these and other factors affecting us, see the Risk Factors described in Item 1A included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2014.
-All forward-looking statements in this report are based upon information available to the Company on the date of this report.
+All forward-looking statements in this report are based upon information available to the Company on the date of this report and are expressly qualified in their entirety by the foregoing cautionary statements.
 The Company undertakes no obligation to publicly update or revise any forward-looking statement, whether as a result of new information, future events, or otherwise, except as required by law.